SoBet Aligns Bettors With Sports Experts

 Lycan, who grew up in the Northeast, said Nashville is “a good place to be” for a company like SoBet.

-Though Tennessee doesn’t have brick-and-mortar casinos or sportsbooks, sports betting is legal in the state on a dozen mobile apps.
+Though Tennessee doesn’t have brick-and-mortar casinos or sportsbooks, sports betting is legal on a dozen mobile betting apps.

 While SoBet is not aligned with any particular online sportsbook, SoBet can have value for these mobile platforms by keeping bettors interested beyond big events like the Super Bowl, Zoneff said.

-This customer retention aspect is essential to sportsbooks.
+This aspect of customer retention is essential to sportsbooks.
 “It keeps betting on people’s minds,” he said.

 The influencers contracted with SoBet can earn money on the site in various ways, including by providing individualized content for bettors and selling merchandise.

-Lycan said SoBet welcomes customer ideas and feedback as the site branches out into online meet-and-greets, livestreams and other features.
+Lycan said SoBet welcomes customer ideas and feedback as the site expands into online meet-and-greets, live streams, and other features.

-The goal is to create a supportive and interactive community, Lycan said.
+Lycan said the goal is to create a supportive and interactive community.

 “I think we’re doing something really different for the industry,” he said.